newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava_git.md

     ##    18    20 20.01    21    22    24 26.27
     ##     1     3     1     1     2     1     1

 So there's 2 runs that are less than one-fifth of a mile?
 That is *definitely* not right.
-The run with **1.42** miles seems but off as well maybe.
+The run with **1.42** miles seems a bit off as well, but maybe I got lazy in my determination to end on a whole number of miles.

 ``` r
 newGarmin[newGarmin$Distance=="0.12",]